Halloween has recently taken over Easter as the second-largest consumer spending holiday after Christmas.

 - Banana ghosts with raisins for eyes and mouth

-- Satsuma pumpkins – simply draw a pumpkin style face with black marker pen
+- Satsuma pumpkins – simply draw a pumpkin-style face with a black marker pen

 - Jelly with worm sweets inside

 - Donuts with fake vampire teeth in the middle

 - Have a ‘yucky’ dip – this will be something that your children would be more than happy to help you set up!
 There’s a variety of different things that you could use to make this, such as sugar-free jelly, cold spaghetti, cold porridge, baked beans, and you could use pickled eggs for eyeballs.

 If you’re planning on getting creative and carving a pumpkin, then make sure not to waste it!

 Take a look at some of the ideas and tips so you can use up your pumpkin to prevent food waste.

 For more ideas of cheap Halloween food come and join the Reduce Your Supermarket Spend Facebook community, where loads of real-life examples are being shared.